ArchonX64/spectro-view/README.md

 This project is still in a very early stage, and the primary focus is making sure that this application is usable and useful.
 Refinements will be the next big step!

+Special thanks to Rebecca Peebles to providing peaky.py, a program that provides peak fitting functions.